awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 `LoggingLevel`
 Optional
 The logging level\.
 The logging level affects the log entries that are pushed to CloudWatch Logs\.
-Supported only for WebSocket APIs\.
+Supported only for WebSocket API calls\.
 If the logging level is `ERROR`, then the logs only include error\-level entries\.
 If the logging level is `INFO`, then the logs include both `ERROR` events and extra informational events\.
 **Type:** String